BattletechModders/LowVisibility/README.md

 * Enemy details are hidden and are only revealed to strong sensors and/or pilots with high Tactics.
 * The environment can reduce visibility due to snow, rain, night, etc. This makes sensors critical to success on those maps.
 * Stealth can hide enemy mechs (and your own!) allowing you to close range safely.
+* Memetic armor reduces your ability to be targeted, but decreases if you move

 ## Target Detection